 Pole Coverings

-Geometries that cover a pole can be especially tricky to handle correctly.
-No one algorithm that can handle all possible cases correctly, and different libraries and tools may handle them differently.
-A lot of times, injecting prior knowledge, such as the fact that a geometry is supposed to cover a pole, can help to resolve such issues.
+Geometries covering a pole can be particularly challenging to handle correctly.
+No single algorithm addresses all cases, and different libraries and tools may interpret them differently.
+Often, providing prior knowledge, such as confirming that a geometry is intended to cover a pole, can resolve these issues.
 For an example of this, check out the relevant section in the antimeridian documentation.
+Generally speaking though, there are two approaches that work well:

 Approach 1: Cutting out a hole